yuretz/FreeAwait/README.md

 Await anything for free!

 ## What
 FreeAwait is a tiny .NET library implementing a free monad-like pattern with C# async/await.
-It can be used as a more [functional alternative to dependency injection](https://blog.ploeh.dk/2017/01/27/from-dependency-injection-to-dependency-rejection/), while staying close to the idiomatic, imperative code style.
+It can be used as a more [functional alternative to dependency injection](https://blog.ploeh.dk/2017/01/27/from-dependency-injection-to-dependency-rejection/), that comes without the need to give up on the good old idiomatic C# code style.

 ## How
-We start with adding the FreeAwait library to our using directives:
+Lets start with adding the FreeAwait library to our using directives:
 ```csharp
 using FreeAwait;
 ```